sguzunov/docs/docs/glue42-concepts/09_metrics/02_javascript/metrics-js.md

 If you have instrumented your application properly, you should be able to debug any problem without having to look at log files, even if the problem is with the backend.

-Avoid leaking personal information (IDs are OK, names are not, URLs should be fine).
+Avoid leaking personal information (IDs are OK, names aren't, URLs should be fine).

 ## Reference